Artist Interview: Stay Inside

 I sometimes feel like a broken record when I refer back to the pandemic and how it has shaped all of us in the years that have followed, but the effects of it are still playing itself out as things that have occurred to us on more personal levels have taken center stage in most of our lives.
 In the last couple of years, some of us have unexpectedly lost people we cared about while some of us have suddenly crossed paths with others who we perhaps never would have prior to 2020.
 The way our lives delicately intersect with one another in between stages of devastating grief and joyful happenstances have made me more keenly aware of how transitory everything is, but maybe more importantly how brief and even untimely most of our relationships with one another really are.
 Stay Inside’s sophomore album Ferried Away manages to bottle this feeling, and it’s monumental in the way it explores an emotional storage room of quiet yearnings and makes them clamorously bright and vivid like the flickering neon lights from a weathered and beaten down amusement park.

 When the Brooklyn-based emo / post-hardcore quartet released their debut album Viewing in 2020, it had been one month into the world closing down and felt fitting for the occasion as it was an album focused on loss and grief that fused the dark and turbulent atmosphere of screamo acts like Saetia or City of Caterpillar with a powerful triad of rotating vocals that soundtracked my lockdown that year.
 Two years ago, the band – which comprises Chris Johns, Bryn Nieboer, Vishnu Anantha, and Chris Lawless – began writing their second full-length album as everything started to open back up.
-When the first jangly and breezy single “A Backyard” was released, I was initially surprised by the departure in sound.
+When the first jangly single “A Backyard” was released, I was initially surprised by the departure in sound.
 Drawing inspiration from the return to normalcy, the band shared, “We started writing Ferried Away in early 2022.
 Everyone was excited to party and see their loved ones, and that spring and summer was really beautiful.
 We wanted to play music that felt triumphant and fun.
 We were listening to a lot of our favorite bands like that: Cymbals Eat Guitars, Dogleg, Clipse, The Microphones.”

 The concept behind the new album is based on the idea of Coney Island’s Steeplechase Park that had historically burned down in 1907.
 The amusement park is used as a sort of bittersweet haunted reserve where memories of people they have loved can continue to exist until either of them are suddenly faced with each other’s inevitable passing.
 Each song on the album is dedicated to a specific person and touches on the idea of mortality while exploring the uncertainties and sentiments behind estrangement or simply distance from a loved one.
 “That year, we had been talking about the movie The Big Chill a lot.
 It’s about a group of boomers who haven’t seen each other since college, but are brought together by the death of one of their friends.
 At the same time, a lot of our friends were moving out of the city, an experience I think a lot of people were having post-pandemic, and we were wondering how often we really were going to see these loved ones when they weren’t in our city and in our scene anymore.
 With Ferried Away, we wanted to focus on being grateful for the time you have with people you love, and appreciating them for how they positively affect your life.
 That’s why the “limbo” is Steeplechase, a theme park.
 You aren’t sad that the roller coaster ends, you visit when you can, and appreciate it while it’s there,” the band expresses.